Nova Scotia Duck Tolling Retriever at a glance

 Our full Pet IQ Lab assessment includes 12+ tests across 5 cognitive dimensions, calibrated for Nova Scotia Duck Tolling Retrievers specifically.

-Are Nova Scotia Duck Tolling Retrievers good for first-time dog owners?
+Are Nova Scotia Duck Tolling Retrievers good with children and other pets?

 The Nova Scotia Duck Tolling Retriever stands as a testament to specialized canine intelligence, blending intense drive with strategic problem-solving and playful luring acumen.
 Understanding their unique cognitive profile is key to unlocking their full potential, ensuring a stimulating life for these bright, active companions.